wanderingstan/handybird/README.md

 * Does _not_ work in Firefox.
 Works well in Chrome.
 * Sound must be on and maximized.
 You may hear the high-pitched tone it uses.
 Best to use built-in laptop speaker.
 * Microphone access must be allowed.
 It listens to the change in the tone to detect motion.
 * Flap your hand toward your microphone.
+On Macbook it is by top-left of the keyboard.
 You may have to Google where it is on your computer.
 * The speaker or microphone on some computers may not be able to handle the 20kHz tone used for the doppler detection.

 History